Africa Goalball Championships

-IBSA Africa Goalball Championships is one of the four competition regions used for World Championships and Paralympic Games qualification for goalball, a team sport for the vision-impaired.
+IBSA Africa Goalball Championships is one of the four competition regions used for World Championships and Paralympic Games qualification for goalball, a team sport for athletes with a vision impairment.
+Conducted under the rules of the International Blind Sports Federation (IBSA), the other regions are America, Asia-Pacific, and Europe.

 Hostings

 2010 Port Said

 The 2010 IBSA Goalball African Championships was held in Port Said, Egypt.
 Final ranked teams were: